NRCHKB/NRCHKB.github.io/content/wiki/nodes/characteristics/index.md

 ---
-title: "Characteristics"
+title: "Characteristic Properties"
-description: "Characteristics"
+description: "Characteristic Properties"
-lead: "What is a Characteristic and how to use it."
+lead: "What is a Characteristic Property and how to use it."
 date: 2021-04-01T00:00:00+02:00
 lastmod: 2022-01-26T20:51:13.183Z
 draft: false